postsharp/postsharp-emails/metalama-email-course/100-retry-aspect-parameters.md

 # Auto-Retry Aspect with Aspect Parameters

-Today, we will learn how to make your aspect parametric and apply this technique to a new aspect type: auto-retry.
+Today, we will explore how to make your aspect parametric and apply this technique to a new aspect type: auto-retry.

 It's not uncommon for a method to fail, not due to inherent issues with the method's code, but because of unpredictable external circumstances.
-A good example of this is when connecting to an external data source or API.
-Instead of letting the method fail and immediately throw an exception that needs handling, it might be more suitable to retry the operation.
+An excellent example of this is when connecting to an external data source or API.
+Instead of allowing the method to fail and immediately throw an exception that requires handling, it might be more appropriate to retry the operation.

 With this in mind, let's outline some basic functionalities this aspect should have: